 General Putnam ordered 1,600 men under the command of General William Alexander to meet the advancing men of Grant.
 Grant simply stopped before the rebel line and shelled the patriots, and threatened with an infantry attack.

 While Putnam's forces were engaged, General Sullivan had moved to the center of the line, where he came into contact with Von Heister's Hessian troops.
 Sullivan dispatched troops to reinforce Alexander, which was a costly mistake and gave Howe an even greater advantage.

 Once the fighting began in the Patriot right and center, Colonel Samuel Miles moved his Pennsylvania riflemen west towards the combat.
 Unfortunately, this left Putnam's extreme left flank completely exposed.

-Most of the force was decimated and 160 men were captured, including Miles himself.
+Most of the force was decimated, and 160 men were captured, including Miles himself.
 The situation had gone from bad to worse for the Americans.
-With Miles capture, Howe’s men could now set a trap.
+With Miles's capture, Howe's men could now set a trap.

 During the retreat, Alexander ran into Cornwallis and his Highlanders.
 In order to break the tightening noose, Alexander launched a series of dangerous attacks, which allowed some of his men to escape.

 However, Alexander was captured, and the entire right flank of the Continental Army collapsed.
 Howe's plan was working to perfection.